mutius-me/U-Net-Convolutional-Neural-Network-Music-Denoising/README.md

 # README: Leveraging Convolutional Neural Networks to Denoise Music

-A Senior Project presented to the faculty of the Department of Computer Science of Yale University In candidacy for the degree of Bachelor of Arts in Computing & the Arts.

 This project leverages the U-Net, a convolutional neural network architecture, to denoise musical data from a custom dataset adapted from the Philharmonia Sound Sample Library.

 ## Setup